tdelc/vizsurvey/README.md

 ## Key features

 - Interactive Shiny dashboard for real-time data exploration
-- Automated computation of summary statistics by domain, group, or interviewer
+- Automated computation of summary statistics by wave, zone, or group
 - Heatmap visualization for anomaly detection
 - Tools for preparing and managing multiple survey datasets